YankyawThu/developer-testing/README.md

 Instructions...

-npm install
+- npm install

-If init.sql has empty, run below node seeders.js
+- node seeders.js

-to run on localhost or on docker, change DATABASE_URL in .env file to specific url
+To run on localhost or on docker, change DATABASE_URL in .env file to specific url

-and then if you want to run project on docker docker-compose up --build
+And then run on docker.
+Note, before building, ports 3000 and 3306 must be available docker-compose up --build

-run on local then migrate database with prisma, run below npx prisma migrate dev --name add_indexes
+Run on local then need to migrate database and seed with prisma, run below
+- npx prisma migrate dev --name add_indexes
+- npm run seed

 npm run dev